Bira/octopus-carnival/projects/lets-read-dfrpg.md

     necessarily angry.
   - [Bards][7] look like jacks of all trades but they have a unique power among all delvers: social skills.
+  - [Clerics][8] are good at healing and battling supernatural evil with magic.

 [1]: {{ "/2026/07/02/wir-dungeon-fantasy-intro.html" | relative_url }}
 [2]: {{ "/2026/07/03/drfpg-adventurers-introduction.html" | relative_url }}